 She was a force of nature like nothing I’d experienced.
 There’s no character in literature, cinema or art that can match the volatile, theatrical, slightly scary young woman who dominated that party with a Molotov spritzer of sex and a barely restrained threat of violence.
 Just because she made out with you, didn’t mean she wouldn’t punch you ten minutes later.

-At the time, she modelled herself on Madonna, occasionally she channelled Monroe.
-She certainly had the figure of a pin-up, but she also boasted the vicious wit of Tallulah Bankhead and the vampy fire of Liz Taylor.
+At the time, she modelled herself on Madonna.
+Occasionally, she channelled Monroe.
+She certainly had the figure of a pin-up, but she also boasted the vicious tongue of Tallulah Bankhead and the vampy fire of Liz Taylor.
 It was quite a combo and didn’t endear her to everyone.
 Not that she gave a fuck.

 Girls were threatened by her.
 Men were confused, turned on and terrified.
 Gay men adored her.
 She could upstage anything by her sheer existence.
 When she chose to wilfully seek attention, it would often end in tears.
 But never hers.

 We nicknamed her The Shoehorn and she was never far from my side for the next ten years.
 We went to college together, but the only class she really turned up to was Contemporary Dance.
-Despite that, she never missed a party.
-It infuriated me that as a member of MENSA and far sharper than any of our crew, she treated education with utter disdain and chose to read The Sun.
+She never missed a party.
+It frustrated me that as a member of MENSA and far sharper than any of our crew, she treated education with utter disdain and chose to read The Sun.

-‘Oh, fuck off you poof,’ she’d snap at me, if I dared question her.
+‘Oh, fuck off you poof,’ she’d snap, if I dared question her.
 That would be it.
 No discussion.
-She worked at McDonald’s in Twickenham and revelled in my disgust that she’d choose McNuggets over ‘A’ Levels.
-She lapped up low culture in defiance of her intelligence and often, it seemed, because it drove me crazy.
+She worked at McDonald’s in Twickenham and revelled in my disgust that she choose McNuggets over ‘A’ Levels.
+She lapped up low culture with glee and often, it seemed, because it drove me crazy.